Industrial Engineering and Operations Research

 Qualifying Examination (QE)

 The Qualifying Examination is an oral examination with a written component administered by four faculty members.
-Three of these faculty members are required to be IEOR faculty members and the fourth faculty member must be from another department with expertise in one of the student’s minor areas of study.
+Three of these faculty members are required to be IEOR faculty members and the fourth faculty member must be a Faculty Senate Member from another department with expertise in one of the student’s minor areas of study.
 Students are expected to take the Qualifying Examination within three semesters after passing the Doctoral Entrance Exam.
 Priority in department funding (especially NRTs) will be given to students who have passed their Doctoral Entrance Exams and are in their 3rd, 4th, and 5th semesters.
 Although it is necessary for a student to identify a potential research area and some potential dissertation topics in order to complete this exam, it is not necessary for the student to do a substantial amount of research in the area of the examination.

-At least one month before the exam date, the student must also prepare and submit the following documents to Head Graduate Advisor: a white Program of Study card that includes all major and minor courses taken or planned (whether or not they are included in the syllabus), a transcript, a list of faculty members who will serve on the exam committee, a syllabus, a preliminary draft of the technical report for the exam committee, and the student’s advisor’s signature to approve the intended date and topics.
-Both the Graduate Division's "Application for Qualifying Examination" form and the Program of Study card must be approved and signed by the Head Graduate Advisor.
+At least six weeks prior to the approximate date of the Qualifying Examination, the student must meet with the Head Graduate Advisor and provide the following: a list of topics which will form the basis of the exam (also known as a “syllabus”), a Program of Study that includes all major and minor courses taken or planned (whether or not they are included in the syllabus), a list of faculty members who have agreed to serve on the exam committee, a preliminary draft of the Qualifying Exam Report for the exam committee (also known as a “prospectus” or “technical report”), and approval from the student's advisor of the intended date and topics.
+The syllabus should include topics from major subject areas, equivalent to several courses, together with topics from one of the minor areas.
+The Program of Study must be approved by the Head Graduate Advisor before submitting the "Application for Qualifying Examination" via CalCentral to the Graduate Division.

 The oral portion of the Qualifying Examination has two parts.
 In the first part, the student presents a 45-minute talk based on his or her Qualifying Examination Report.
 The Committee will ask questions pertaining to the report and presentation at this time.
 During the second part of the oral examination, the committee will ask more general questions to determine the student’s level of expertise in the broadly defined research area specified by the student (and described in the syllabus).
 During this time, the outside committee member will also ask questions about one of the student’s minor areas.